devlop/fontawesome-blade/README.md

 # Configuration

-By default this package will assume you are using the Pro versions, if you are using the free versions you can change this in the configuration.
+By default this package will assume you are using the `@fortawesome/fontawesome-free`.

+If you are using any other version, publish the configuration and change the path accordingly.

 ```
 php artisan vendor:publish --provider="Devlop\FontAwesome\FontAwesomeBladeServiceProvider"